 The crypto market is a minefield, full of unique terminology, jargon and concepts that don’t really exist outside the crypto realm.
 This means for newbies - it can be a bit daunting when you’re first starting out, especially when you’re figuring out your first investments.
-Fortunately, there are some awesome learn and earn crypto programs that let you earn crypto while learning.
-We’re covering the 5 best learn and earn crypto programs - including Coinbase learn and earn, Binance learn and CoinMarketCap learn - as well as what your tax office will want to know about it.
+Fortunately, there are some awesome learn and earn crypto programs that let you earn crypto while learning!
+We’re covering the 10 best learn and earn options - including Coinbase learn and earn, Binance learn and CoinMarketCap learn.
+Plus, we'll fill you in on what your tax office will want to know about it!

 Why do these learn to earn programs exist?